si-tacuisses/si-tacuisses.github.io/_posts/2015-05-11-Mathematica-Tutorial-1.md

 Out[2]  2
 ```

 Mathematica avoids conversion of types to more general types whenever possible to avoid any loss of precision (i.e. 1/3 is not transformed from a rational to a real number since this would reduce precision).
-However if you need to have a real valued number you can cooerce it to a `Real` by eitehr a floating point number is used in the operation or it is explicitelly transformed using `N`
+However if you need a real valued number you can coerce it to a `Real` by either doing an operation with a `Real` or explicitly transform it  using the `N` function.

 ```Mathematica
 In[1]   1 + 1/2